thawancomt/SnakeGame-with-python-turtle-graphics/README.md

 # SnakeGame-with-python-turtle-graphics

+To watch how the game works - https://youtu.be/DIzHTsisuxU

 In last term, I learnt python programming language.
 In the last class, our teacher Mantaka Taimullah sir showed implementing a game, called 'Pong', with turtle graphics in the class.